manubot/rootstock/SETUP.md

 If so, you should edit and stage `content` files as needed.
 When there are no longer any unstaged changes, then do `git commit`.

-If updating `master` via a pull request, proceed to push the commit to GitHub and open a pull request.
+If updating your default branch (i.e. `main` or `master`) via a pull request, proceed to push the commit to GitHub and open a pull request.
 Once the pull request is ready to merge, use GitHub's "Create a merge commit" option rather than "Squash and merge" or "Rebase and merge" to preserve the rootstock commit hashes.

 The environment for local builds does not automatically update when [`build/environment.yml`](build/environment.yml) changes.